Blogs can kill brands

 A few years ago, Robert Ouimet invited me to take part in a panel discussion in which we discussed whether blogs would supersede brands.
 I found the topic difficult to wrap my head around, as it seemed the two were hardly in battle with one another.
 All organizations have brands, be they good or bad; whereas, blogs are a delivery channel (albeit a very powerful one).

 The reality is that blogs are becoming inexorably influential in maintaining brands.
 Blogs can both build brands up (think: Robert Scoble) and break them down (think: Kryptonite locks) with awe-inspiring force.
 Acknowledging this interconnection is in large part why I write this post.
-The situation I cite with Deer Lake Chrysler represents just how unaware many organizations are regarding the sea-change in marketing that is currently underway.
+The situation I cite with Deer Lake Chrysler (Metrotown Mitsubishi) represents just how unaware many organizations are regarding the sea-change in marketing that is currently underway.
 In a pre-web world, marketing was synonymous with advertising; today, the customer is active and has true recourse.

 Old-world communications were sheltered by “one-way” functions.
 Through technology, however, consumers have tremendous power.
 The new paradigm allows us to respond, and to broadcast (widely) our own messages.
 While in the past a passionate consumer might talk to a few, today’s tools amplify that voice exponentially; moreover, this voice is extended, as our posts are Google-indexed and etched into the fabric of the web.
 In this situation, I’d have hoped they would have learned something from the rather grave story that ran about the dealership a few years ago, and still ranks highly when searching their name.